 All young parishioners in grades 4 through 12 are invited to become Altar Servers.
-Altar servers assist the clergy in the performance of all Sacred Ceremonies at the Sunday, Holy Day, wedding and funeral liturgies.
+Altar servers assist the clergy in the performance of all Sacred Ceremonies at the Sunday, Holy Day liturgies.
 Their responsibilities include:

 All Altar Servers are required to attend a training session before being scheduled to serve Mass.
-Servers are expected to take responsibility for showing up when scheduled, arriving early (at least 10 minutes before Mass), dressing neatly, and serving with utmost reverence.
+Servers are expected to take responsibility for showing up when scheduled, arriving at least 10 minutes before Mass, dressing neatly, and serving with utmost reverence.
 This is an important ministry which welcomes all who are willing to make this special commitment to serve at the Altar of the Lord.

 The information on the following pages was created as an educational resource for children who currently serve or, who wish to serve as an Altar Server in our parish.
 It is our intention to provide you with all the information you need to perform your duties to the best of your ability.
 We hope you find it beneficial.